Raj41nik/Real-Time-Data-Processing-System-for-Weather-Monitoring-with-Rollups-and-Aggregates/README.md

 ## Features
 - **Real-time Weather Data**: Fetch current weather information for any city.
-- **Dynamic Background**: The background video changes based on the weather conditions (sunny, cloudy, rainy, or snowy).
 - **User-Friendly Interface**: Simple and intuitive design, allowing easy navigation and use.
 - **Temperature Units**: Select between Celsius, Kelvin, and Fahrenheit.